Hate ads? Verify for LSD+ → Learn More

 Admit Rate

-University of Tennessee Law School is a prestigious JD program located in Knoxville, Tennessee.
+University of Tennessee Law School, commonly known as UTKnoxville, is a prestigious JD program located in Knoxville, Tennessee.
 In the competitive 2024 law school rankings, University of Tennessee Law School was ranked 55 by US News & World Report, making it a strong option for prospective law students in the current application cycle.
-For the 2024 admissions cycle, University of Tennessee Law School has an entering 1L class size of approximately 133 with an acceptance rate of 26.3%, positioning it among the competitive law schools for JD applicants.
+According to the 2024 ABA 509 Report, University of Tennessee Law School has an entering 1L class size of approximately 133 with an acceptance rate of 26.3%, positioning it among the competitive law schools for JD applicants.

 Also known as